Information Literacy Instruction

 The librarians encourage the integration of information literacy instruction into both undergraduate and graduate courses in all disciplines wherever possible.
 This gives librarians and faculty the opportunity to work together to build a library instruction session that contains appropriate information literacy skills as well as introduces students to the relevant library resources for a particular assignment.
 Librarians are committed to promoting student success by collaborating with faculty to help students reach assignment goals.

 - Traditional library instruction.
 These instruction sessions take place during class time and can be tailored to the time allotted.
 Instruction sessions are usually designed around a specific research assignment or information literacy skill.
 Librarians will work with faculty to make sure that instruction session lesson plans reflect assignment goals and adhere to assignment guidelines.

 - Guided instruction.
-These instruction sessions do not have to include formal instruction.
+These instruction sessions do not have to include formal lecture-based instruction.
 The idea with this type of instruction is that students can get started on their research with a librarian in the room to help as needed.